emilielydiat/pickyplate/README.md

 ## 💡 Overview

-PickyPlate is inspired by a real-life problem: deciding what to eat with my partner.
+PickyPlate was inspired by a real-life problem: deciding what to eat with my favourite people.
 Friends shared the same pain - endless back-and-forth, options overload, forgotten favourites, and unsatisfying last-minute fallback decisions.

 Built to make meal decisions easier and more enjoyable, with an emphasis on: